-But, if you have the cash and/or the desire, then a tour by horse and cart (or Fiaker) is worth it.
-Best hailed from behind Hofburg Wien (on the western part of the inner city), these tours range in price but will generally cost around €80 for a 40-minute tour (you can request custom routes or one-way fares).
+Best hailed from behind Hofburg Wien (on the western part of the inner city), these tours range in price but will generally cost around €80 for a 40-minute tour.
+You can request custom routes or one-way fares.

 The guides have great knowledge of the city and will tell you about the landmarks and history, as you sit in luxurious comfort.
 This attraction is also doable in winter, as some of the carts are closed or you get rugged up under warm wool blankets.

 A small recommendation from the point of responsible tourism: whilst in recent years rules have been brought in to stop Fiaker tours when the weather gets too hot, in my opinion, this heat threshold is much too high.

 If you are visiting in summer, please keep the temperature in mind when thinking about taking a Fiaker tour.
 Vienna can get hot, particularly in the center where the stone streets and brick buildings catch the heat.

 This is not pleasant for the horses, and they do suffer.
 As with anything, please travel responsibly, and use a little common sense in this regard.

 Last, but certainly not least.
 Vienna is perhaps most famous for its classical music.
 Mozart (who is originally from Salzburg but lived in Vienna) is everywhere here.
 Franz Joseph, the longest-reigning Emperor of Austria, also played a significant role in the city’s cultural and historical heritage.

 If you have time, it would be silly not to sit in the grand opera halls and listen to this beautiful music.